microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 To test the app go to the `Teams Toolkit` extension in `Visual Studio Code`.
 This will open up the left pane.
 Under `LIFECYCLE` select `Provision`.

+!!! warning "Private Preview not enabled"
+    Provision step will fail if the user is using a Tenant without Private Preview enabled.

 Teams toolkit at this instance will package all the files inside the `appPackage` folder as a zip file and install it into your own app catalog.

 To test, you can now to Teams and select the `Copilot` app OR you could also use Teams toolkit and preview the app in Copilot by selecting `Preview in Copilot (Edge)` or `Preview in Copilot (Chrome)` from the launch configuration dropdown as shown below.